 How Old Is Your House?
 11 Ways to Check Your Home’s Age

-Whether your home is 25 or more than 100 years old, clues to its precise age can often be discovered with the right detective work.
-In order to help you uncover the secret of your home’s age, we talked to a top expert and researched the best alternatives you’ll need to answer that curious question, “How old is my house?”
+Whether your home is 25 or more than 100 years old, clues to its precise age often can be discovered with the right detective work.
+To help you uncover the secret of your home’s age, we talked to a top expert and researched the best resources you’ll need to answer that curious question, “How old is my house?”

-Ranked among the top 100 real estate agents in the U.S., Edward Kaminsky from Manhattan Beach, California, knows the best methods to find out the age of your home.
-Along with our extensive research, we have gathered the evidence you’ll need for 11 ways to check your home’s age.
+Edward Kaminsky from Manhattan Beach, California, knows the best methods to find out the age of your home.
+In addition to our extensive research, we’ve compiled 11 methods to help you determine your home’s age.

-“Age is a major factor because I can tell you even recently built homes, the quality of construction dramatically changes every five to seven years in the current market,” says Kaminsky.
+“Age is a major factor because I can tell you even recently built homes, the quality of construction dramatically changes every five to seven years in the current market,” Kaminsky says.

 How Much Is Your Older Home Worth?